ChristerNilsson/FloatingBerger/help.md

 ### Limitations

-The program runs on computers **with a keyboard**.
+The program is best experienced on computers **with a keyboard**.
 (PC, Mac, Linux)
-The result can also be viewed on phone or pad.
+But, phones and pads can be also be used.

 ### Swiss vs Floating Berger (matrix)